Kingdom of Norway (872–1397): Monarchs of the hereditary kingdom

-Civil war era
+Civil War Era

 The civil war era began in 1130 and ended in 1240.
 In this period of Norwegian history, some two dozen rival kings and pretenders waged wars to claim the throne.
-The Civil War period can be divided into three phases: the first phase is sporadic strife between the kings from 1130 to the second phase where there are extensive battles between them from 1160 to 1184 and the final phase in which the Birkebeiners defeat the rest in 1240.
+The Civil War period can be divided into phases: the first phase was sporadic strife between the kings from 1130 to the second phase, where there were extensive battles between them from 1160 to 1184; and the final phase in which the Birkebeiners defeated the rest in 1240.

 In the absence of formal laws governing claims to rule, men who had proper lineage and wanted to be king came forward and entered into peaceful, if still fraught, agreements to let one man be king, set up temporary lines of succession, take turns ruling, or share power simultaneously.
 In 1130, with the death of King Sigurd the Crusader, his possible half-brother, Harald Gillekrist, broke an agreement that he and Sigurd had made to pass the throne to Sigurd's only son, the bastard Magnus.
 Already on bad terms before Sigurd's death, the two men and the factions loyal to them went to war.

 In the first decades of the civil wars, alliances shifted and centered on the person of a king or pretender.
 However, towards the end of the 12th century, two rival parties, the Birkebeiner and the Bagler emerged.
 In their competition for power, the legitimacy dimension retained its symbolic power, but it was bent to accommodate the parties' pragmatic selection of effective leaders to realize their political aspirations.
 When they reconciled in 1217, a more ordered and codified governmental system gradually freed Norway from wars to overthrow the lawful monarch.
 In 1239, Duke Skule Bårdsson became the third pretender to wage war against King Håkon Håkonsson.
 Duke Skule was defeated in 1240, bringing more than 100 years of civil wars to an end.